junxit/us-congress-bills-115/metadata.md

 - 2017-07-27 — Introduced in House
 - 2017-07-27 — Introduced in House
 - 2017-07-27 — Referred to the House Committee on Natural Resources.
+- 2017-08-14 — Referred to the Subcommittee on Federal Lands.
+- 2017-11-07 — Committee Consideration and Mark-up Session Held.
+- 2017-11-08 — Committee Consideration and Mark-up Session Held.
+- 2017-11-08 — Ordered to be Reported by Unanimous Consent.
+- 2017-11-08 — Subcommittee on Federal Lands Discharged.
+- 2017-11-21 — Placed on the House Calendar, Calendar No. 103.
+- 2017-11-21 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-421.
+- 2017-11-21 — Reported by the Committee on Natural Resources.
+H. Rept.
+115-421.